 Skip to main content

-Ideally, when eating a keto diet, one should keep to keto staples that are guaranteed to keep you in ketosis.
-But when there isn't time, or you're too tired to cook it's smart to have snacks so as not to be tempted by non-keto food.
+Ideally, when eating a keto diet, you should keep to keto staples that are guaranteed to keep you in ketosis.
+But when there isn't time, or if you're too tired to cook, it's smart to have snacks so as not to be tempted by non-keto food.

 • The fact that each person has a personal net carb limit.
 It's not one size fits all.